 End of the Campaign

-Last Call for Orders – A few days before the flexible ordering campaign window is about the close, use the Sales Report in VIBE to identify anyone who has not yet placed an order that campaign.
+Last Call for Orders – A few days before the flexible ordering campaign window is about the close, use the “Sales” report to identify anyone who has not yet placed an order that campaign.
 Send an email to let them know that they still have time to place an order.
 Let them know when the campaign window will be closing.
 Offer support for finding customers, building sales, and placing orders.
-TIP: Create a reusable email template in VIBE to remind team members when the campaign ordering window is about the close.
+TIP: Create a reusable email template to remind team members when the campaign ordering window is about the close.

-Recognize top sellers, title advancements, incentive achievers, etc. – At the close of each campaign, use VIBE to identify top sellers (Sales Report), leaders who have advanced in title (Action Alerts Panel), and team members who have earned incentives (Recognition Report and/or Static Reports for each incentive).
+Recognize top sellers, title advancements, incentive achievers, etc. – At the close of each campaign, use the Team Reports to identify top sellers (Sales Report), leaders who have advanced in title (Action Alerts Panel), and team members who have earned incentives (Recognition Report and/or Static Reports for each incentive).
 Recognize them on your team Facebook page, email, and/or a personal message.

-Welcome Back Team Members – At the close of each campaign, use the Additions Report in VIBE to identify when a former team member has reinstated their account.
+Welcome Back Team Members – At the close of each campaign, use the “Additions” report to identify when a former team member has reinstated their account.
 Reach out to them to welcome them back and offer support as they get back on track with their business.
-TIP: Create a reusable email template in VIBE for welcoming back team members.
+TIP: Create a reusable email template for welcoming back team members.

 THINGS TO DO MONTHLY

 Anniversaries/Birthdays – Use the “Avon Anniversaries” and “Birthday” reports to identify upcoming anniversaries and birthdays.
 Send an email or e-card to recognize these milestones.
 Bonus points for the personal touch if you mail an actual greeting card!